yonixw/MangaPrinter/README.md

 ## The problem:

 Downloading manga from the internet (**Legally of course, like from [MANGA Plus by SHUEISHA](https://mangaplus.shueisha.co.jp/)**) can result in complex situations:

 * You have some files with double panels and some with a single panel.
-* Simply cutting every double page into 2 files of singles will not work because you need to consider whether the chapter is being read from right to left or vice versa.
+But, simply cutting every double page into 2 files of singles will not work because:
+    1. You need to consider whether the chapter is being read from right to left or vice versa.
-* Also, since the chapter was stripped from any advertisement pages in between, some doubles will be split across printed pages if not treated correctly.
+    2. Since the chapter was stripped from any advertisement pages in between, some doubles will be split across printed pages if not ordered correctly.
+* At any point, you might give yourself a spoiler dealing with arranging and printing.

 ## The solution:

 Here is where MangaPrinter comes to help.
-It will let you:
+It will let you, among others, to:

-* Manage both chapters and pages
+* Manage both chapters, pages and binding in a single GUI
+* Get double panels to stay together on any bindings
 * Preview each step with blur built in to avoid spoilers!
-* Decide on the go whether a page is single or double
-* Add a special page at the start and end of each chapter
+* Add special pages such as a page at the start and end of each chapter with the chapter name
-* Include page numbers and chapter names in the result
-* Manage double panels so they will stay together
+* Add RTL\LTR arrows and page numbers to make reading a breeze.
 * Add anti-spoiler pages to help you when you cut or staple the printed pages
-* Add RTL\LTR arrows and page numbers to make reading a breeze.
+* Get fast overview of the files and get alerted on common issues
 * Use many tools to solve common issues on manga files
 * Export to PDF without any extra installs\tools!
 * Run on Windows and Linux (with docker)